SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 To add the [HighCharts](https://www.highcharts.com/) features for plotting various chart types, daru-view uses the [lazy_high_charts](https://github.com/michelson/lazy_high_charts) gem with additional features.

-In this adapter data source can be Array of data, daru DataFrame, Vector or HTML table code of the data.
+In this adapter data source can be Array of data, Daru::DataFrame, Daru::Vector or HTML table code of the data.

 There are various of options in HighCharts.
-One can see the options that can be used in [HighCharts demo link](https://www.highcharts.com/demo), which can be direclty used in daru-view Plot.
+One can see the options that can be used in [HighCharts demo link](https://www.highcharts.com/demo), which can be directly used in daru-view Plot.

 **HighCharts adaptor can work offline as well in daru-view.
 Developers can update the saved the JS files (in daru-view) using rake task automatically.**